Rethinking Thorne-\.{Z}ytkow Object Formation: Assembly via Common Envelope in Field Binaries: Introduction

-In this paper we aim to discover the binary conditions under which the inspiraling compact object, upon merging with the core, can subsequently accrete without forming a disk and, as a result, generate no effective feedback \citep{2006ApJ...641..961L,2009MNRAS.398.2005Z,2014ApJ...781..119P,2020ApJ...901L..24M} that would prevent the formation of a classical T\.{Z}O. On the other hand, if the feedback from the compact object is significant, as shown by \citet{Tenley}, the collapse would be halted, and we suggest that the merger is likely to be followed by a bright transient, whose properties depend sensitively on the orientation of the observer with respect to the plane of the merging binary.
-In this case, we expect a significant fraction of the envelope to be ejected, thus challenging one of the most commonly invoked avenues for \TZO formation.
+In this paper we aim to discover the binary conditions under which the inspiraling CO, upon merging with the core, can subsequently accrete without forming a disk and, as a result, avoid generating feedback \citep[e.g.,][]{2006ApJ...641..961L,2009MNRAS.398.2005Z,2014ApJ...781..119P,2020ApJ...901L..24M} that would prevent the formation of a classical T\.{Z}O. However, if the feedback from the accreting CO is significant, as shown by \citet{Tenley}, a classical \TZO\ is precluded, and the merger is likely to be followed by a bright transient whose properties may depend sensitively on the orientation of the observer with respect to the plane of the merging binary.
+In the latter case, we expect a significant fraction of the envelope to be ejected, thus challenging one of the most commonly invoked avenues for \TZO\ formation.

 The paper is structured as follows.
-In Section \ref{sec:formalism}, we explore the merger pathways of field binaries that are traditionally used to invoke T\.{Z}O formation and the implied outcomes of these pathways, based on angular momentum conservation.
+In Section \ref{sec:formalism}, we explore the merger pathways of field binaries that are traditionally invoked for T\.{Z}O assembly and the implied outcomes of these pathways, based on angular momentum conservation.
 In Section \ref{sec:coredisk}, we analyze a broad parameter space of binary merger scenarios to identify the most optimistic regime for the formation of T\.{Z}Os or similar astrophysical objects.
 Section \ref{sec:discussion} presents an alternative to supersede T\.{Z}Os as a distinguishable transient merger product.
-Finally, we summarize our findings in Section \ref{sec:conclusions}.
+We summarize our findings in Section \ref{sec:conclusions}.